dstergiou/deltasec/content/services/privacy.md

 ---
 title: "Privacy"
 description: "GDPR compliance is not just an IT or just a Legal project.
-GDPR compliance touches all part of an organization and can be complex - but we can help"
+GDPR compliance touches all part of an organization and can be complex - but we can help."
 slug: "privacy"
 image: privacy.jpg
 date: 2018-01-27